 Kyle Scheele is an inspiring author, speaker, and cardboarder who has challenged tens of thousands of students across the nation to build a better world.

-When he’s not on a plane or a stage, Kyle is at home in Springfield, MO, where he lives with his beautiful wife Lindsay, their rambunctious son Wesley, and their adorable daughters, Lucy and Wendy.
+When he’s not on a plane or a stage, Kyle is at home in Springfield, MO, where he lives with his beautiful wife Lindsay and their four crazy kids.
 He’s still not sure how he ended up with such an incredible family, but he’s trying to lay low in case this whole thing was some sort of mistake.

-Same way as anyone else, really.
+A. Same way as anyone else, really.
 I started saying “mama” and “dinosaur” and that sort of thing, and before you know it I was stringing together entire sentences.
 It took a few years, but eventually I became fluent.
 I know some pretty big words now.

-Great question!
+A. Great question!
 I always tell people it’s funny that I became a motivational speaker, because I wasn’t a big fan of the speakers that came to my school.
 They’d come in and say “Don’t do drugs!
 Don’t drink!
 Don’t smoke!”

 That’s all good advice, but I already wasn’t doing any of those things.
 And when it came to advice about what TO do, they didn’t have any.